Here’s a tutorial on how to get your Xbox 360 wireless receiver working for XP.

 Unzip the archive.

-Extract the zip file using your favorite application for handling zip files.
+Extract the zip file using your favorite application for handling zip/7-zip files.
 We like to use WinRar.
-Make sure that you remember where you have extracted the files as it will be important when device manager asks us.
-In this example we will extract to C:\xbox-driver\ .
+Make sure that you remember where you have extracted the files as it will be important when the device manager asks us.
+In this example, we will extract to C:\xbox-driver\ .

-You may now plug in your xbox receiver into an open USB port!
+You may now plug your Xbox receiver into an open USB port!

 Upon plugging in your receiver your device manager should come to life and begin detecting what kind of device it is.
 It will not find a driver right away and will list it as a “USB Device” and give it a yellow exclamation point indicating that no drivers have been installed.
 This is good.